-This assessment is intended to assist the University of Manchester's understanding of and to quantify the potential exposure to mercury vapour of occupants of the Rutherford building at the University of Manchester over the period 1976 to 2004.
+This assessment is intended to assist the University of Manchester's understanding of and to quantify the potential exposure to mercury vapour of occupants of the Rutherford building at the University of Manchester.
 The building has also been named "Coupland" or "Coupland 1" over the course of the years.
-The task of constructing a retrospective mercury exposure assessment is made difficult by the fact that there is no clear picture of the physical condition of the building through its occupation, nor is there a coherent record of what alterations or remediations have been applied.
+The task of constructing a retrospective mercury exposure assessment is made difficult by the fact that there is no clear picture of the physical condition of the building through its occupation, nor is there a coherent record of what alterations or remediations have been applied with respect to mercury.
 Most of the decontamination that has been undertaken has focused principally on radiological contamination and where records refer to mercury only one set includes records of vapour concentrations in room air prior to 2004.

 Information has been gathered from a variety of sources and is not limited to documents referring to the Rutherford Building.
 A large number of the documents drawn on are among those collected in Churcher et al (2008,) and a further 50 or so have been supplied directly or indirectly by the University.
-One set of documents (from November 2001) refers to a Bragg Building, otherwise Coupland 2, which seems to be the annexe building still occupied by the Psychology department.
 The majority of the information refers exclusively or principally to radiological contamination, but inferences may be drawn on either the presence of mercury from work with the radioisotopes or the effects of the remediations on building structure and hence on mercury vapour release.